hathibelagal-dev/instantpolyglot/docs/eng/The_Balkan_Sprachbund.md

 ### 2. Future Tense Formation

-Many Balkan languages form the future tense using a construction that historically derives from a verb meaning "to want" or "to will", which has grammaticalized into an invariable particle.
+Many Balkan languages form the future tense using a construction that historically derives from a verb meaning “to want” or “to will”, which has grammaticalized into an invariable particle.

 Albanian:
 - **do të shkoj** (I will go)